patrickjvsa/patrickjvsa/README.md

 ### hey 👋
-✨i just like programming and doing data science✨ i'm starting to use github to keep my repositories. there are some comically random stuff and other more serious.
+✨i just like programming and doing data science✨ i'm starting to use github to keep my repos. there are some comically random stuff and other more serious.

 ### some tools i know 🔭:
 * python, sql, excel, tableau.